How to measure AI performance

 Risk management (guardrails): Besides quality, businesses must ensure AI outputs meet ethical, legal, and brand standards.
 Guardrails refer to mechanisms, such as bias detection, content filters, and moderation tools, designed to prevent harmful, offensive, or non-compliant outputs.
 Regular monitoring and clear escalation paths help manage risk and protect both the organization and its customers.

-User feedback: Feedback from end-users is a critical metric for continuously improving AI systems.
-It ensures that the AI’s output aligns with what users actually need and expect.
+User feedback: It ensures that the AI’s output aligns with what users actually need and expect.
 This involves gathering data on user preferences, concerns, and overall experiences to make adjustments to the AI’s performance.
-By incorporating real-time feedback, businesses can build user trust and ensure the AI continues to evolve in ways that meet real-world needs.
+By incorporating real-time feedback, businesses build user trust and ensure the AI continues to evolve in ways that meet real-world needs.

 Business-related AI KPIs